asyncapi/generator/docs/index.md

 - Quick set up and easy to use on a regular basis
 - Effortless generation of complex documents
 - Number of AsyncAPI templates
-- Support for render engines such as React and Nunjucks

 ### Generation process
 1. The **Generator** receives the **[template](template.md)** and **[AsyncAPI document](asyncapi-file.md)** as inputs.